SuNR0N/tinyhouse-masterclass/README.md

 A [TypeScript](https://www.typescriptlang.org) based [React](https://reactjs.org) application generated with [CRA](https://github.com/facebook/create-react-app) and styled with [Ant Design](https://ant.design) which uses [GraphQL](https://graphql.org) and the custom hooks of [Apollo](https://www.apollographql.com) to fetch and delete listings through the server.

 For more information, see the [README](client/README.md) file of the client.

+## Additional features to implement

+### Rate a listing

+-   Users should be able to rate a listing with stars between 1-5 that they booked at least once
+-   Users cannot rate a listing more than once
+-   Average rating should be displayed on the listing card

+### Delete listing

+-   Users should be able to delete their own listing
+-   A deleted listing should not be returned by a search
+-   When navigating to the view page of a given listing which had been deleted already then a message should be displayed
+-   Users should not be able to book a deleted listing

+### Favorite listings

+-   Users should be able to favorite/unfavorite listings
+-   Favorite listings should appear on the user's profile page in a paginated fashion
+-   Users should not be able to see each others' favorites